ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 ### Minor changes

-- A [change](https://github.com/ppy/osu/pull/36628) by [StanR](https://osu.ppy.sh/users/7217455) to return 0 difficulty for swells and drum rolls
+- A [change](https://github.com/ppy/osu/pull/36628) by ::StanR::{ user-id=7217455 } to return 0 difficulty for swells and drum rolls
-- A [change](https://github.com/ppy/osu/pull/36671) by [StanR](https://osu.ppy.sh/users/7217455) to use the full hit-window for rhythm calculations
+- A [change](https://github.com/ppy/osu/pull/36671) by ::StanR::{ user-id=7217455 } to use the full hit-window for rhythm calculations

 ## osu!catch